operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhooks.md

 weight: 40
 ---

-## Create a validating or mutating Admission Webhook
+## Creating a validating or mutating Admission Webhook

 An admission webhook is an HTTP callback that is registered with Kubernetes, and will be called by Kubernetes to validate or mutate a resource before being stored.
 There are two types of admission webhooks, validating and mutating.
 Validating webhooks can be used